Table of Contents

 - It might fix your problem.

-Please make sure that the problem is not caused by your smartphone.
-To make sure that it is not your device fault try connecting the earbuds with any other device and make sure that your device also updated to the latest version.
+Please make sure that your smartphone is not causing the problem.
+To ensure that it is not your device fault, try connecting the earbuds with any other device and make sure that your device is also updated to the latest version.

 Solution 2: Reset Earbuds

-If your earbuds are on the latest version and you are still facing the connection issue than factory resetting them might be helpful.
+If your earbuds are on the latest version and you are still facing the connection issue, then factory resetting them might help.
 Follow the steps below to reset earbuds,